check-spelling/Open-Acidification.github.io/_docs/00-projects.md

 ### Availability

-All source code is available under the [MIT License](https://opensource.org/licenses/MIT) from <https://github.com/Open-Acidification> and all the hardware designs are available under the [CERN Open Hardware Licence Version 2 - Permissive](https://opensource.org/CERN-OHL-P).
+All source code and hardware is available under the open source licenses at <https://github.com/Open-Acidification>.